-This unit examines the guiding principles of a recovery-oriented approach to mental illness and distress, which emphasises hope for the future.
-It values and respects the uniqueness, expertise and experience of the individual, their family/group, and their community.
-Principles of recovery-oriented mental health nursing, including recognition of the uniqueness of the individual, real choices, attitudes and rights, dignity and respect, and partnership and communication, will all be critically examined.
-You will investigate and critically analyse a mental health culture in the light of social inclusion and how it fosters self-determination and resilience toward recovery.
+This unit examines the guiding principles of a recovery-orientated approach to mental illness and distress.
+A recovery-orientated approach emphasises hope for the future, while it values and respects the uniqueness, expertise and experience of the individual, their family/group, and their community.
+Principles of recovery-oriented mental health nursing, including recognition of the uniqueness of the individual, real choices, attitudes and rights, dignity and respect, partnership and communication will be critically examined.
+Students will investigate and critically analyse a mental health culture in the light of social inclusion and how it fosters self-determination and resilience toward recovery.

-You will develop an understanding of and apply recoveryoriented principles to your clinical practice and critically reflect on the way in which your learning has impacted on your practice.
+Students will develop an understanding of and apply recoveryoriented principles to their clinical practice and critically reflect on the way in which their learning has impacted on their clinical practice.